phaserjs/phaser/README.md

 * Removed ignoreGlobalUpdate because it checks exists etc in the Group update, so remove those checks from Sprite.update (same for render)
 * Investigate why tweens don't restart after the game pauses
 * Fix bug in Tween yoyo + loop combo
+* Copy the setTransform from Sprite to Camera
+* Move Camera.scroll.x to just Camera.x/y

 V1.0.0